 During the warmer months, there’s nothing better than coming home and relaxing in a clean and refreshing room with a contemporary aesthetic.
-A modern approach can also create a minimalist effect (normally through clever storage solutions giving the illusion of a tidier space!).
+A modern approach can also create a minimalist effect.
 However, we have also seen a lean towards more carefree, boho styling which perfectly complements the clean whites and neutral tones of modern trends.
 Boho styling can add a more homely and personal feel, especially important in our bedrooms which is where we can create a calming space that reflects our personality.
-Think of combining our authentic wood effect flooring with soft linens, natural textures and pops of pastel tones to achieve this look, that would look equally chic in a city apartment as in a beach-front home.
+Think of combining our authentic wood effect flooring, such as Natural Plank Tythe pictured below, with soft linens, natural textures and pops of pastel tones to achieve this look, that would look equally chic in a city apartment as in a beach-front home.

 Our love for Cottagecore – the countryside inspired trend of the moment – began during the stripped back months of last year’s lockdown.
 It is set to stay as we see this lifestyle reflected in our interior choices, creating a sense of cosiness even during the summer season.
-In terms of bedrooms, think of combining vintage furniture, natural textures and light-toned flooring to brighten up modern-rustic schemes.
+In terms of bedrooms, think of combining vintage furniture, natural textures and light-toned flooring, like Hickory as seen below, to brighten up modern-rustic schemes.
 This can also extend to your home office area – why not bring a sense of the outdoors in with dried flowers or repurposed shelving to blend vintage items into your interior space.